 Our primary sources of liquidity are cash provided by operations, cash and cash equivalents and our Revolving Facility.
-At December 31, 2022, there was approximately \$1.5 billion of indebtedness consisting exclusively of amounts outstanding under the Term Loan, the terms of which are described above under the section captioned "Term Loan."
-We have additional borrowing available to us under our Revolving Facility of \$100.0 million at December 31, 2022.
-These sources are expected to meet the short-term and long-term liquidity needs for (i) required principal and interest on the Term Loan, which we expect to be \$16.5 million and, based on the current interest rate, approximately \$80.0 million, respectively, (ii) capital expenditures of \$75.0 million including expected costs in connection with the launch of ground spare satellites, (iii) working capital, (iv) share repurchases, and (v) anticipated payments under our cash dividend program.
+At December 31, 2023, we had \$1.5 billion of indebtedness, consisting exclusively of amounts outstanding under the Term Loan, the terms of which are described above under the section captioned "Term Loan."
+We have additional borrowing available to us under our Revolving Facility of \$100.0 million at December 31, 2023.
+These sources are expected to meet our short-term and long-term liquidity needs, including annual payments for (i) required principal and interest on the Term Loan, which we expect to be \$15.0 million and, based on the current interest rate, approximately \$80.0 million, respectively, (ii) capital expenditures of approximately \$60.0 million, (iii) working capital, (iv) potential share repurchases, and (v) anticipated cash dividend payments to holders of our common stock.

-As of December 31, 2022, our total cash and cash equivalents balance was \$168.8 million, down from \$320.9 million as of December 31, 2021, principally as a result of the \$257.0 million in repurchases of our common stock, \$50.0 million investments in Aireon, repayments of our Term Loan, including \$100.0 million of prepayments in 2022, and \$71.3 million in capital expenditures, offset by internally generated cash flows from operations.
+As of December 31, 2023, our total cash and cash equivalents balance was \$71.9 million, down from \$168.8 million as of December 31, 2022.
+The decrease was principally the result of \$247.0 million in repurchases of our common stock, \$73.5 million in capital expenditures and \$64.8 million in dividends paid, offset by internally generated cash flows from operations.